Seoraksan: Oeseorak (Outer Seorak)

+In Oeseorak, there is the Towangseong Waterfall, the highest waterfall in South Korea.

 Mountain geography, fauna and flora

-It was designated as Natural Monument No.171 in 1965, and as a national park on Mount Seorak on March 24, 1970.
+It was designated as Natural Monument No.171 in 1965, and as a national park (Mount Seorak national park) on March 24, 1970.
 In August 1982, UNESCO designated the area as a biosphere reserve.

 Depending on the climate and characteristics, the mountain's biologic features have different ecosystems.
 While the inland climate is composed of gentle slopes and thick layers of soil, the forest is abundant and animal form is abundant, the outcropping is a marine climate, which causes the ground to steep and frequent visitors, which is less formal.
 Rare plants and animals live in the wild, including natural monuments such as mountain goats and semi-moon chest bears.

 The biosphere of the Mt.
 Seolak is composed of different ecosystems according to climate and characteristics.
 It is an inland climate with gentle slopes and thick soil layers that are rich in forests and rich in animal habitats, while oyster shells have a marine climate with steep slopes and few visitors.
 It is home to rare animals and plants, including natural monuments such as goats and bears.